 1 + 1 = 2 > 1.1 ; 2 + 2 = 4 = 2.2 ; 3 + 3 = 6 < 3.3

 A square is a number in a rectangle shape whose sides contain the same number of points.
-A number having a rectangular shape was called eteròmeco if containing only one point more than the consecutive and was named promeco if the difference between points on one side and consecutive exceeded one.
-For example 15 was a promeco and 20 was an eteromeco.
+A number having a rectangular shape was called eteròmeco if containing only one point more than the consecutive and was named promech if the difference between points on one side and consecutive exceeded one.
+For example, 15 was a promech and 20 was an heteromech.

-Leading a straight line to the side and parallel to a diagonal it divides a number eteromeco into two parts, that are two triangles equal; and as the number of points of n ° eteromeco, consisting of n columns and n rows is n (n + 1) it follows for the No. triangular number the following formula
+Leading a straight line to the side and parallel to a diagonal it divides a number heteromech into two parts, that are two triangles equal; and as the number of points of n ° heteromech, consisting of n columns and n rows is n (n + 1) it follows for the No. triangular number the following formula

-Recalling the definition of triangular we haveIf one leads the parallel to a diagonal to a square number, the square is divided in two consecutive triangulars, ie the sum of two consecutive triangular square is equal to one, and this allows us to deduce from the sequence of triangular that of squares.
-Written in the first row the triangular series, in the second row the sequence of squares
+Recalling the definition of triangular we haveIf one leads the parallel to a diagonal to a square number, the square is divided into two consecutive triangular, ie the sum of two consecutive triangular squares is equal to one, and this allows us to deduce from the sequence of triangular that of squares.
+Written in the first row is the triangular series, in the second row the sequence of squares

 To be continued at Arturo Reghini Sacred Pythagorean Numbers 3 .